-InfoAssist+ in the Business User Edition does not allow you to create or modify your active report procedures with a text editor.
-In the Business User Edition, you must issue the SET ACRSVRBTITL = ON command in a server profile (for example, edasprof.prf).
+InfoAssist+ does not allow you to create or modify your active report procedures with a text editor.
+In Business User Edition, you must issue the SET ACRSVRBTITL = ON command in a server profile (for example, edasprof.prf).
 When issued in edasprof.prf, the setting is applied globally.
-It affects all users and all procedures run in the Business User Edition.
+It affects all users and all procedures run in Business User Edition.

-For more information on customizing the server profile in the Business User Edition, see Managing the Server or Global Profile, in Setting Up Your Environment.
+For more information on customizing the server profile in WebFOCUS Business User Edition, see Managing the Server or Global Profile.